CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence.markdown

 	* Can this be fixed with instance variables in Level 04?
 * (-) ALL actions are evaluated even if an action is already called.

-I knew that given all the negatives, there was going to be some heavy-duty refactoring in Level 04.
+Given all the negatives, there was going to be some heavy-duty refactoring in Level 04.
 All in all though, I was fairly certain that the logic in the code was 'just going to work'.

-Boy was I wrong. :)
+I couldn't have been more wrong. :)

 ### Level 04

+Here is the representation of Level 04:

+-> {% img /images/posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence/Level04.png 175 175 %} <-

+Enter the dreaded **Archer** - umm... f*ck.

+This unit can attack from multiple spaces away.
+With my current logic, I'd rest when the space in front of me was empty and I wasn't in combat. **BUT I WAS IN COMBAT**, since my health was decreasing by 1HP even though I was resting (rest = +2HP, attack = -3HP).

+This now forced new state logic into my methods, along with some well-needed refactoring.

+{% include_code Ruby Warrior: Level 04 2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence/player_h04.rb %}

+Awesome!
+This now gets around the 'distance attack issue'.
+If I'm being attacked from afar and the space in front of me is empty, **do not rest** and continue walking until you find and slay the offending monster.

+#### Lessons learned:

+* (+) Building modular code makes it easy to add in edge cases.
+* (+) Constant refactoring makes for better flow.
+* (-) `class Player` is getting huge.
+	* Consider splitting things into separate classes?

+Interestingly enough, your Agent can always be "more intelligent".

+## Shooting for the Top

+I have a long way to go to reach the top of the **Beginner** tower, but this has been a tremendous learning experience.
+I've been able to apply Ruby principles to a challenging yet fun problem space of Artificial Intelligence.

+I have a lot of awesome things to think about going forward:

-## Future Considerations
+#### Future considerations:

+* Classes and further simplification makes sense.
+* The levels are only going to get harder:
+	* Ability to move in different directions.
+	* 2-dimensional maps (how will I track movement?).
+	* Rescuing captives.
+	* Shooting ranged weapons.
+	* Commanding a 'golem' during my turn.
+	* Avoiding bombs that detonate.

+I'm convinced that my upfront work will help prevent the following from happening:

+{% include_code Ruby Warrior: Level 09 (HORRIBAD CODE) 2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence/level09_example.rb %}

+>->DON'T DO THIS.
+YOU WILL HAVE NO FRIENDS AND PEOPLE WILL HATE YOU.<-

 	Picture